-When a package is imported (with import), the package name becomes an accessor for the contents.
+When a package is imported (with import), the package name becomes the accessor for the contents.
 After import "bytes"

 the importing package can talk about bytes.Buffer.
-It's helpful if everyone using the package can use the same name to refer to its contents, which implies that the package name should be good: short, concise, and evocative.
-By convention, packages are given lower case, single-word names; there should be no need for underscores or mixedCaps.
-Err on the side of brevity, since everyone using your package will be typing that name.
-And don't worry about collisions a priori.
+It's helpful if everyone using the package can use the same name to refer to its contents, so the package name should be good: short, concise and evocative.
+By convention packages are given lower-case single-word names; there should be no need for underscores or mixedCaps.
+Err on the side of brevity (since everyone using your package will be typing its name), and don't worry about collisions a priori.

 The package name is only the default name for imports.
+You can override the default accessor by providing your own name to the import statement:

-With the above import you can use bytes.Buffer.
-With import bar "bytes"
+import bar "bytes"

-it becomes bar.Buffer.
-So it does need not be unique across all source code, and in the rare case of a collision the importing package can choose a different name to use locally.
-In any case, confusion is rare because the file name in the import determines just which package is being used.
+The function Buffer is now accessed as bar.Buffer.
+This means that the package name does not need to be globally unique; in the rare case of a collision the importing code can choose a different name to use locally.
+In any case confusion is rare because the file name in the import determines just which package is being used.